 Japan Climate and Weather

 The weather throughout the four main islands that make up Japan is generally temperate, with four distinct seasons.
-The climate varies according to island and terrain so visitors should be sure to check the weather for the region they are visiting.
+The climate varies according to island and terrain, so visitors should be sure to check the weather for the region they are visiting.
 The weather can get very hot during the summer months - June, July and August - which can also be humid.
-In the south winters are cool but sunny, but as one moves further north temperatures drop and snow falls.
+In the south, winters are cool but sunny, as one moves further north temperatures drop and snow falls.
 The island of Hokkaido in the far north of Japan is bitterly cold in the winter, with snow guaranteed.
 The rainy season runs from June to early August and August, September and October are typhoon season in Japan.

 The best time to visit Japan varies depending on desired activities and regions, but April is a wonderful month to visit as the cherry blossoms are usually adorning the trees making it the prettiest time of year in the country.
 September, October and November - the autumn months - are also a pleasant time to visit, although it is typhoon season.
 Japan is popular year-round as a travel destination because it attracts winter sports enthusiasts in the cold months and sightseers the rest of the year, but spring and autumn are the most comfortable weather-wise.

 We are looking for contributors for our Japan travel guide.
 If you are a local, a regular traveller to Japan or a travel professional with time to contribute and answer occasional forum questions, please contact us.